 Wait, I thought you said that epilators don’t hurt?

 Remember, high quality epilators hurt far less than their cheaper counterparts because they do a better job of getting all of your hair with far less passes over the same hair and do not break hairs.
 If you’re using a cheaper model, we recommend upgrading to a better epilator because you try numbing creams.
-Check out our reviews for the best epilators currently available to you on the market.

 Most people have no trouble when they use a high quality epilator on their legs, underarms, or even face.
 However, some may find that they have extra sensitive skin all over their body or you might find that you can easily epilate your legs, but not your face or bikini area.
 For you, a numbing cream can help alleviate some of the discomfort so that you can use the epilator for ALL of your hair removal as it was intended.